dimiarbre/Visual-Echo/README.md

 * :ballot_box_with_check: Use json format to be able to redraw figures.

 * :clock1: Do some documentation, build bibliography : see related works.

+* :ballot_box_with_check: Update the display function, and check whether it is working properly.
+For ex, use of a constant input + short total length, just to see how the signal propagates.

+* :ballot_box_with_check: Delay the training:
+Allow the information to go through the reservoir before

+* :clock1: Try to use Voronoi Tesselation for display purpose.

+* :soon: Use neurons modelisation.
+  Try different probabilities of connection.

 ## How to use it:
   This program uses an object "Spatial_ESN".
 To use it effectively, there are several steps required. if you only want to use the plot with a different input series, you can simply: